 On the review ground the Herts Yeomanry were early in position, under the command of Col Abel Smith, and their band provided a number of selections while the crowd were pouring into the park from Luton.
 Later, the 5th Battalion Beds Regiment arrived, headed by their drums and fifes and the Regimental Band and including their Maxim gun detachment, and took up position in the centre of the review ground.
 They were followed by two contingents of National Reservists from Luton and Dunstable.

 Col Butler, commanding officer of the 5th Beds Regiment, was in charge of the parade, and the arrival of the Lord Lieutenant was announced by a bugle call.
 In his picturesque uniform as Lord Lieutenants, Mr Howard Whitbread was accompanied by a military aid-de-camp.
 Following his inspection there was a march past, but no speech-making.

-Lady Wernher, who had offered the use of her park for the review, was a;so photographed by Mr W. H. Cox with the Lord Lieutenant of Luton Mayor Councillor W. J. Primett.
+Lady Wernher, who had offered the use of her park for the review, was also photographed by Mr W. H. Cox with the Lord Lieutenant and with Luton Mayor Councillor W. J. Primett.

-In the evening a large number of people attended a military tattoo by the 5th Battalion Beds Regiment (Luton Detachment) at Wardown Park.
+In the evening a large number of people attended a military tattoo featuring the 5th Battalion Beds Regiment (Luton Detachment) at Wardown Park.
 The tattoo closed with a march past by the Regiment.